tbranyen/diffhtml/README.md

 diffHTML is a library that assists with creating user interfaces using JavaScript.
 These interfaces can be: applications, games, data visualizations, or anything else that you may want to render in a web browser.
-This library is different from existing solutions

 This repository is a mono-repo structured with the [Lerna](https://lernajs.io/) CLI tool.
 This makes it easier to support continuous integration, consistent